Jul 16 2024

 The court structured its analysis across three evidentiary levels: proof of the acts that caused the exclusion, proof of responsibility, and proof of concrete damages.

 Acts underlying the exclusion.
-The court found it established that Lisa was excluded as a shareholder on April 4, 2011, based on: (a) legal actions filed in foreign jurisdictions against Avicola Villalobos, and (b) alleged participation in a defamation campaign.
+The court found it established that Lisa was excluded as a shareholder on April 4, 2011, based on: (a) legal actions filed in foreign jurisdictions against Avícola Villalobos, and (b) alleged participation in a defamation campaign.
 The documentary evidence established that Lisa participated in legal proceedings in Bermuda, Panama, and the United States.
-The Bermuda Supreme Court judgment of September 5, 2008, in proceedings brought by Lisa against Leamington Reinsurance Company, Ltd. and Avicola Villalobos, was part of the record.
+The judgment of the Bermuda Supreme Court of September 5, 2008, rendered in <law id="bda-1999-108-2001-79" />, in proceedings brought by Lisa against Leamington Reinsurance Company, Ltd. and Avícola Villalobos, was part of the record.

 "no basta con comprobar los aspectos anteriores para acceder a la pretensión de la parte actora, pues para condenar al pago de los daños y perjuicios se debe considerar el impacto que, tanto las acciones legales como la supuesta campaña de desprestigio, generaron sobre el patrimonio y la reputación de la parte actora" (Page 28)